rafabertholdo/nesEmu/README.md

 * Zippy Race

->Programing is moving zeros and ones for one place to another.
+>Programming is moving zeros and ones from one place to another.